saulius-lipkevicius/Transformed_GA/model/README.md

   val_loader = DataLoader(val_set, batch_size=bs, num_workers=1)
   ```
   Machine with GPU has multiple cores, this means that the next batch can already be loaded and ready to go by the time the main process is ready for another batch.
 This is where the *number_of_workers* comes and speeds up, batches are loaded by workers and queued up in memory.
 Optimal number of workers is equal 1.[https://deeplizard.com/learn/video/kWVgvsejXsE]

+More information can be found in [Ways to Fine tune the model: Feature extraction, Use the Architecture of the pre-trained model, Train some layers while freeze others more info onhttps://www.analyticsvidhya.com/blog/2017/06/transfer-learning-the-art-of-fine-tuning-a-pre-trained-model/]

 Check Appendix to check how other hyperparameters can be optimized.
 - [ ] Using a pre-trained network generally makes sense if both tasks or both datasets have something in common.